 The American Society of Anesthesiologists, among other health organizations, recommends that all herbal supplements be stopped 2 to 3 weeks before surgery.
 That's because these herbs can have side effects that could make surgery more dangerous for you.

 The use of plants as medicines goes back to ancient times.
 The Egyptians used aloe vera to prolong life.
 The Bushmen of the Kalahari in Africa have used the flowering cactus hoodia for centuries to ward off hunger.
 In India and China herbal medicines are important parts of medical practice.

-Many of the medications we depend on every day, including digitalis, aspirin, morphine, and even some important cancer drugs, are based on plants.
+Many of the medicines we depend on every day, including digitalis, aspirin, morphine, and even some important cancer medicines, are based on plants.
 The problem is that when you take an herbal supplement that has not been tested or regulated for safety by the FDA, you don't really know what you are getting.

 Herbs can have unexpected side effects.
 And, for many herbal supplements, all the active ingredients may not be known.
-Since most of these products have not been studied in large, controlled research trials, their safety and their effectiveness aren’t reliably known.
+Since most of these products have not been studied in large, controlled research trials, their safety, side effects, and their effectiveness aren’t reliably known.
 And, since the manufacturing process isn't well-regulated, some supplements may contain ingredients that are not on the label.

 The problem with herbs and surgery

 Taking herbs in the weeks before surgery could cause a negative reaction with anesthesia medicines or prolonged bleeding during and after surgery.
 This is especially dangerous because many people taking herbal supplements don't tell their surgeon or anesthesiologist about them.